glomatico/gamdl/README.md

 #### Wrapper

 Run the [Wrapper v2](https://github.com/glomatico/wrapper-v2) server for wrapper-backed account, playback, and decryption requests.
-Enable it with `--use-wrapper` or `use_wrapper = true`, and configure the base URL with `--wrapper-url` or `wrapper_url`.
+Enable it with `--use-wrapper` or `use_wrapper = true`.
+Configure wrapper HTTP account/playback calls with `--wrapper-url` or `wrapper_url`, and configure raw TCP decrypt with `--wrapper-decrypt-host` / `--wrapper-decrypt-port`.

 The wrapper is recommended when using the `alac` song codec.
 ALAC can be attempted without wrapper, but it probably won't work due to API limitations.

 **Note:**

 - When using the Wrapper, you'll be asked to insert your credentials to login if you haven't already.
+- Newer wrapper-v2 builds use HTTP JSON for account/playback and TCP port `10020` for decrypt.
 - Song codecs other than `alac` do not require the wrapper.
 - Cookies can be skipped when using the wrapper.